RetroAchievements/docs/docs/developer-docs/devquests.md

 ![DQ015](https://retroachievements.org/Images/068013.png)

 **Type**: Special
-**Goal**: Publish a set for every supported platform on RetroAchievements
+**Goal**: Publish a set for every supported system on RetroAchievements
 **Repeatable**: No
 **RetroActive!**

 :::info Ever-Growing
-Each console ID will have an achievement associated with it.
-Newly supported console IDs means new achievements!
+Each system ID will have an achievement associated with it.
+Newly supported system IDs means new achievements!
 :::

 ::: warning Opt-In Quest
-You must have developed sets for 10 or more supported platforms before opt-in.
+You must have developed sets for 10 or more supported systems before opt-in.
 Opt-In to this quest by notifying us on [`#devquest`](https://discord.com/channels/310192285306454017/310195377993416714) channel on Discord or sending a message to the DevQuest account
 :::

 1. This quest is awarded in sweeps; do not ping claims or completions.
 Any set will be counted as long as it meets the requirements, even if used for another DevQuest or if it was made while a Jr. Dev.
 2. Meme sets may not be counted at the discretion of the DevQuest Team.
-3. Doing the same kind of set (e.g. all Flappy Bird clones) will only be counted towards one platform.
+3. Doing the same kind of set (e.g. all Flappy Bird clones) will only be counted towards one system.
-4. The only requirement for an unlock is that you are the sole or majority developer of a set on that console ID.
+4. The only requirement for an unlock is that you are the sole or majority developer of a set on that system ID.
 Collaborations require at least 20 achievements made.
-5. For the more dire consoles, specific requirements are in the achievements themselves.
+5. For the more dire systems, specific requirements are in the achievements themselves.
 6. This DevQuest is 100% retroactive!
 Potential future revisions of your work will not count against you, so no worries about losing eligibility for an unlock.

 ### 016 [Wish This Set](https://retroachievements.org/game/2962)